HydraMeshnet/developer-portal/api/layer1_api.md

 ## Operations

-The following operations can be put into the layer-1 custom transaction.
+The following operations can be put into the layer-1 custom transactions:

 ### Register Before Proof